-The Fund calculates fair values of equity securities that are actively traded on an approved stock exchange at their last reported prices.
-To the extent that equity securities are actively traded and valuation adjustments are not applied, they are categorized in Level 1 of their fair value hierarchy, hence the Fund's assets recorded at fair value have been categorized based on fair value hierarchy Level 1.
+The Fund calculates fair values of equity securities that are traded on approved stock exchanges at their last reported prices.
+To the extent that equity securities are actively traded and valuation adjustments are not applied, they are categorized in Level 1 of the fair value hierarchy, hence the Fund's assets recorded at fair value have been categorized based on fair value hierarchy Level 1.